A note on algorithmic approach to inverting multivariate formal power series: Introduction

 Let $K$ denote a field of an arbitraty characteristic and let $F=(F_1, \ldots, F_n) :K^n \rightarrow K^n$ be a polynomial mapping, i.e. $F_i \in K[X]$, where $X=(X_1, \ldots, X_n)$ for $i=1, \ldots, n$. $F$ is a \emph{polynomial automorphism} if it is invertible ant its inverse is also a polynomial mapping.

 Assume that the jacobian of $F$ is a nonzero constant.
 Such polynomial mapping is called a \emph{Keller map}.
-By a linear change one may assume that $F$ is of the form $F(X)=X+H(X)$, where $X=(X_1, \ldots, X_n)$ and the jacobian $\det(J_F)=1$.
-Jacobian condition is equivalent to $J_H$ being nilpotent.
-Let us consider mappings of the form
+By a linear change one may assume that $F$ is of the form $F(X)=X+H(X)$, where $X=(X_1, \ldots, X_n)$ and $H=(H_1, \ldots, H_n)$ such that for each $H_i$ the order of vanishing is greater than $1$ and the jacobian $\det(J_F)=1$.
+For mapping $F(X)=X+H(X)$ with $H(X)$ homogeneous the jacobian condition is equivalent to jacobian matrix $J_H$ being nilpotent.

+The famous Jacobian Conjecture states that if $K$ is a field of characteristic zero, then every Keller map $F:K^n \rightarrow K^n$ is a polynomial automorphism.
+To resolve the conjecutre it is enough to consider mappings of the form $F(X)=X+H(X)$, where each $H_i$ is homogeneous of degree $3$.